jackregan10/bystander-intervention-simulation/README.md

 To run the program, call main in the Driver class.

-Ouptur files will be uploaded to the src/main/output folder as excel files.
+Output files will be uploaded to the src/main/output folder as excel files.